MicrosoftDocs/memdocs/memdocs/intune/protect/mde-security-integration.md

 *Known issue*: With the Defender agent version **101.23052.0004**, macOS devices that are registered in Microsoft Entra ID before enrolling with security settings management receive a duplicate Device ID in Microsoft Entra ID, which is a synthetic registration.
 When you create a Microsoft Entra group for targeting policy, you must use the synthetic Device ID created by security settings management.
 In Microsoft Entra ID, the *Join Type* column for the synthetic Device ID  is blank.

-*Known issue*: When a macOS device performs synthetic registration the Device Entra ID (formerly known as Device AAD ID) will not be visible in the Defender portal.
+*Known issue*: When a macOS device performs synthetic registration, the Device Entra ID (formerly known as Device AAD ID) isn't visible in the Defender portal.
 This information can be viewed from the Intune or Entra portals.
-Administrators will still be able to manage devices with policies in this manner.
+Administrators can still manage devices with policies in this manner.

 **Windows**: